Gist of Kurukshetra for the month of May 2018 for your UPSC exam preparation

 Combating Drought through farm pond technology

-- However, farm ponds are widely accepted water harvesting structures as they occupy less areas thus less evaporation besides better benefits to local people or individual farmers and ease of management by individuals.
+- However, farm ponds are widely accepted water harvesting structures as they occupy fewer areas thus less evaporation besides better benefits to local people or individual farmers and ease of management by individuals.

-- Farm pond is a dugout structure with definite shape and size having proper inlet and outlet structure for collecting surface runoff flowing, from catchment area.
-It is a ex-situ method of water conservation.
-It is also called as on farm reservoir.
+- The farm pond is a dugout structure with definite shape and size having proper inlet and an outlet structure for collecting surface runoff flowing, from the catchment area.
+It is an ex-situ method of water conservation.
+It is also called as an on-farm reservoir.